 8. How You Can Access Your Information.
 You can request access to all your personally identifiable information by sending an e-mail.
 You will be able to request corrections to your protected health information and if substantiated, we will make efforts to correct our files.

-Boca Detox Center’s private rehab is located in Boca Raton, Fl.
+Boca Detox’s private rehab is located in Boca Raton, Fl.

 This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
 Please review carefully.